awarelabshq/testchimp-sdk/localagent/README.md

 Following environment variables are used for authenticating your local agent client and syncing with TestChimp platform:

-- TESTCHIMP_PAT: Sign in to your TestChimp account.
+- `TESTCHIMP_PAT`: Sign in to your TestChimp account.
 Go to user settings (click on your name at side bar bottom).
 Copy Personal Access Token value.
-- TESTCHIMP_PROJECT_ID: The project id for which the results will be synced.
+- `TESTCHIMP_PROJECT_ID`: The project id for which the results will be synced.
 Go to project settings -> General.
 Copy project id.
-- TESTCHIMP_EMAIL: Email address used for signing-up with TestChimp
+- `TESTCHIMP_EMAIL`: Email address used for signing-up with TestChimp

 3. Run